Transport Layer:

 - It is used for flow control, which is implemented by sliding window mechanism to avoid overwhelming data on the receiver’s side.
 It is used for error control mechanism, to provide reliable service by using checksum, acknowledge and time out.
 Corrupted segments are transmitted and duplicated segments are discarded.

-- SCTP controls information and data information are carried in separate chunks.
+- SCTP controls information and data information that are carried in separate chunks.
 An SCTP packet can contain control chunk and data chunk with control chunks coming before data chunks.

 - Each data chunk is numbered using a transmission sequence number.
 To distinguish between different steams, SCTP uses the sequence identifier.